JotaRaffalli/Drixit-exercise/README.md

 # Drixit-exercise
  Simple app that renders data in a multi bar chart.
-It uses Express js to serve data and React to render it,
+It uses Express js to serve data and React to render it.

+ See an online preview
+ I'm an inline-style link](https://drixit-exercise.herokuapp.com/)

  ### Packages used
  * concurrently
  * nodemon